coppertop-bones/dm/README.md

 # dm
-danger mouse's standard library + more for coppertop-bones
+danger mouse's core library + more for coppertop-bones